Meet our Te Papa curators.

 Curator Modern New Zealand

 Kirstie’s area of expertise is the social and cultural history of New Zealand, especially the 20th century.
-She is currently researching the material culture of the New Zealand home front during the First World War as well as other aspects of the war.
-A personal research interest focuses on environmental history.
+She is the co-author of Holding on to Home: New Zealand Stories and Objects of the First World War and was lead curator of Gallipoli: The scale of our war.
+Environmental history is another major curatorial and research interest.

 Curator History - Communities & Diversity